MicrosoftDocs/Hololens/hololens/AppDeploy-Overview.md

 The Microsoft Store provides IT decision-makers and administrators in businesses to find, acquire, manage, and distribute public apps.

-Features for the Microsoft Store:
+This Microsoft Store is applicable for:
 * Public apps only
 * User manually downloads apps
 * Auto update if connected to Internet